cjoecker/counter-reduxtoolkit-example/README.md

-# Recipe for Redux with Typescript Thunk and Hooks
+# Recipe for Redux with Redux Toolkit, Typescript Thunk and Hooks

 After a lot of research and refactoring, I manage to reduce a lot of verbose in my React apps.
 I couldn't find a recipe online for Redux, Thunk, Typescript and Hooks.